 Muslims themselves are obviously the most knowledgeable about the challenges their community faces when it comes to politics and governance.
 Christians and others need to better familiarize themselves with what Muslims are wrestling with regarding their own faith in order to add substance to multi-faith dialogue.

-Shadi Hamid, a well-regarded scholar on Islam and foreign policy, spoke with Robert Nicholson, president of the Philos Project and an editor of this journal, warned against certain forms of multi-faith dialogue: “I don’t think anything particularly useful happens when you put a bunch of liberal Christians, liberal Jews, and liberal Muslims together in a room and get them to agree on things they already agreed on before they entered the room.”
+Shadi Hamid, a well-regarded scholar on Islam and foreign policy, spoke with Robert Nicholson, president of the Philos Project and an editor of this journal, warning against certain forms of multi-faith dialogue: “I don’t think anything particularly useful happens when you put a bunch of liberal Christians, liberal Jews, and liberal Muslims together in a room and get them to agree on things they already agreed on before they entered the room.”

 Disagreement, even between the closest of friends, is normal.
 Therefore, acknowledging the fundamental disagreements between politically engaged Christians and Muslims about democracy, human rights, and pluralism in the Middle East is a vital component of dialogue.